OpenGrade

 Anti-Fraud Measures

-Known limitation: Since the API returns no PII, the platform cannot programmatically verify that the person authenticating is the intended tenant.
+Known limitation: Since the API returns no PII, the platform cannot programmatically verify that the person authenticating is the intended applicant.
 Email verification + attestation serve as deterrents.

 Privacy by Design